Check out our AdTech Academy Course on Sensitive Categories!

 This information appears on a separate webpage that the user is taken to when they click the DAA Political Ad icon.

-Apply the Sensitive Categories > Political (Elections) vertical to a creative to mark it as political.
-If the ad is for a politically related issue that does not fall under the DAA Self-Regulatory Principles or state legislation related to political advertising, use Sensitive Categories > Political Issues (Non-Election) (e.g. "get-out-the-vote" campaigns, advocacy regarding legislation).
+If the ad is for a politically related issue that does not fall under the DAA Self-Regulatory Principles or state legislation related to political advertising, use the vertical Sensitive Categories > Political Issues (Non-Election) instead.
+For example, "get-out-the-vote" campaigns and advocacy regarding legislation fall under this category.
+These ads don't require additional political advertising details.